 If cooking healthy recipes is your thing, some expert premium content may be creating cooking tutorial videos.
 In these videos, you can share healthy cooking tips, nutritious swaps, and constructive tips to improve the health value of a favorite recipe.

 A video tutorial can be especially helpful where the action is important and helpful in learning.
 Exercise tutorials, or follow-along videos are another great way to implement this kind of premium content.
 The important thing is that your premium content reflects your practice and your expertise.

 A popular article of premium content we see is the e-book.
 E-books are especially helpful in that they are a long-hand guide for a specific topic or issue.
 Many of the nutrition professionals we know will create e-books for as an added support for their existing clients (and as a purchasable item on their website!).

 Whitepapers are similar to eBooks, but a whitepaper is much shorter and will go into depth on covering one narrow topic, while an eBook may cover a wide variety of topics and strategies.

 Whitepapers are where you really get to show off your authority.
 Share research and facts.
 This is heavy information in a small dose.

 What Strategies Will Help Potential Clients To Buy My Premium Content?

-3. Make titles something someone might search!
-This sounds overly simple, but making your title look like something someone might type into a Google search will make it more likely to appear when someone Googles that phrase.
-For instance, “How Can Nutrition Help with My Diabetes?” could be good title because it might be something that someone looking for that information would search.
+This sounds overly simple, but choosing a title that is something someone might type into Google will help your website get found.
+For instance, “What Should I Eat To Help My Diabetes?” could be good title because it may be something that someone would search.